Debugging Slow PostgreSQL Queries in Production

 LIMIT 10;

-The top offender was averaging 47 seconds per call.
-Forty-seven seconds.
-And it was being called hundreds of times per minute because the frontend had a retry loop โ so every time the request timed out at 30 seconds, it would try again, adding another 47-second query to the pile.
-The database was drowning in its own backlog of the same terrible query.
+Top offender: averaging 47 seconds per call.
+Forty-seven.
+And it was being called hundreds of times per minute because the frontend had a retry loop โ each timeout at 30 seconds spawned another request, adding another 47-second query to the pile.
+The database was drowning in its own backlog of the same terrible query repeated endlessly.

-The query itself looked innocent enough.
-A join between users and posts, counting how many posts each user had, filtered by signup date.
-The kind of thing you'd write in a tutorial and not think twice about.
+The query looked harmless.
+A join between users and posts, counting posts per user, filtered by signup date.
+Tutorial-level SQL.

 SELECT u.name, COUNT(p.id)